Ntzzin/42-libft/README.md

 -  Math operations (basic arithmetic)
 -  Data structures (linked lists)
 -  Makefile
+-  Doxygen documenting (very basic, only when I felt the need for)

 ## Used tests
 -  [Francinette](https://github.com/xicodomingues/francinette) (with all testers available)